glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 # What is a software version?

-A software can be viewed as a set of line of codes that is dynamic, that is to say that evolves discretely from a state to a new state in function of time.
-To identify a specific state of this software a versioning system is often used whether it be for a language compiler, a library, a web API, an application, a server, or a client.
-Of course a version system can be used more generally for any project, but here I focus only on a software at large.
+A software is a dynamic set of lines of code and/or data, that evolves discretely from state to state in function of time.
+To identify a specific state of a software, a versioning system can be used whether it be for a language compiler, a library, a web API, an application, a server, or a client.
+Of course a versioning system can be used more generally for any project, but here I focus only on the **software versioning** at large.

 <figure>
 <pre class="notranslate">